vmnobrega/remuv/README.md

 # Remuv
-Removes new line from text with HTML, CSS and Javascript.
+Removes new line "/n" from text.
+Made with HTML, CSS and Javascript.